 Among his many honors: In 2002 Rabbi Sid received the Covenant Award for his pioneering work in the field of Jewish education.
 In 2007 Newsweek magazine named Sid one of the 50 most influential rabbis in North America.
 Rabbi Sid is one of only two people to have been awarded both of the highest awards conferred by the Reconstructionist Rabbinical College.
 In 2010 he received its Keter Shem Tov Award (Crown of the Good Name) for his contributions to the Reconstructionist movement.
 In 2019 he was awarded the Doctor of Humane Letters for his contributions to Jewish communal and religious life in North America.

-Rabbi Sid is married to Sandy Perlstein and they have three children, Danny, married to Jamie Geller, Joel and Jennifer.
+Rabbi Sid is married to Sandy Perlstein and they have three children, Danny, married to Jamie Geller, Joel, married to Hanna Bernett, and Jennifer.

 Rabbi Schwarz on Calling & Chutzpah, an interview that was part of the national “What’s Your Calling?” project